 Hurricanes in the Pacific Ocean are assigned a different set of names than Atlantic storms.
 For example, the first hurricane of the 2001 hurricane season was a Pacific Ocean storm near Acapulco, Mexico, named Adolf.
 The first Atlantic storm of the 2001 season was named Allison.
-A list of names through 2011 is available from the National Hurricane Center.
+A predetermined list of names for potential future storms is available from the National Hurricane Center.

 If a hurricane inflicts significant damage, a country affected by the storm can request that the name of the hurricane be "retired" by the WMO.
 A retired name can't be reissued to a tropical storm for at least 10 years.
 This helps to avoid public confusion and to simplify both historical and legal record keeping.